ucb-bar/maveric-bringup/README.md

   - Contains some clocking and PLL and reset notes
 - Plan is to use JLCPCB with 6+ layer 2mm board, 2U" ENIG, epoxy filled vias (if via-in-pad is required), 0.15mm min vias, uncontrolled impedance
   - Ideally I can relax the min via diameter, but it may not be possible with the fine BGA pitch.
 Via-in-pad might be necessary to make routing doable with few layers.
 Increase layers if required: maybe we can get away with 4 even.
   - Plan is to also do assembly with JLCPCB and get just fully assembled boards.
-Might need to special order FMC terminals, but otherwise OK
+I have verified all parts are in stock and all symbols on schematic are annotated with their 'JLCPCB Part #'.
 - [JLCPCB PCB Design Rules](https://jlcpcb.com/capabilities/pcb-capabilities)
   - min 0.25mm BGA pads - OK
   - hole to hole clearance 0.5mm - OK
   - 0.09mm min trace width, 0.09 min trace spacing - seems sufficient for BGA escape
-  - Everything looks good enough, no need for fancy board house
 - [JLCPCB BGA Design Notes](https://jlcpcb.com/help/article/243-BGA-Design-Guidelines---PCB-Layout-Recommendations-for-BGA-packages)
   - 0.10mm min trace to BGA pad spacing
   - Everything still seems good enough